-Today I’m starting a new project called Drawing Dundee.
-I am going to draw local products and places in the city and around the city and post every Wednesday on my social networks – so keep your eyes peeled. (starting Wednesday 2nd March) Continue reading
+Here is a peek as some of my illustration called Drawing Dundee.
+Where I draw local products and places in the city and around the city and post every Wednesday on my social networks.

 WASPS STUDIOS XMAS ART FAIR – Saturday 28th November 2015, 12noon to 5pm.